Polymer stabilizer

-Polymer stabilizers (British: polymer stabilisers) are chemical additives which may be added to polymeric materials, such as plastics and rubbers, to inhibit or retard their degradation.
+Polymer stabilizers (British English: polymer stabilisers) are chemical additives which may be added to polymeric materials to inhibit or retard their degradation.
+Mainly they protect plastic and rubber products against heat, oxidation, and UV light.
+The biggest quantity of stabilizers is used for polyvinyl chloride (PVC), as the production and processing of this type of plastic would not be possible without stabilizing chemicals.

 Common polymer degradation processes include oxidation, UV-damage, thermal degradation, ozonolysis, combinations thereof such as photo-oxidation, as well as reactions with catalyst residues, dyes, or impurities.

 All of these degrade the polymer at a chemical level, via chain scission, uncontrolled recombination and cross-linking, which adversely affects many key properties such as strength, malleability, appearance and colour.

 Stabilizers are used at all stages of the polymer life-cycle.
 They allow plastic items to be produced faster and with fewer defects, extend their useful lifespan, and facilitate their recycling.
 However they also continue to stabilise waste plastic, causing it to remain in the environment for longer.

 Many different types of plastic exist and each may be vulnerable to several types of degradation, which usually results in several different stabilisers being used in combination.
 Even for objects made from the same type of plastic, different applications may have different stabilisation requirements.
 Regulatory considerations, such as food contact approval are also present.
+Environmentally friendly stabilizers for bioplastics should be made from bio-based materials, e.g. epoxidized soybean oil, and cause hardly any odor or VOC emissions.
 A wide range of stabilizers is therefore needed.

-The market for antioxidant stabilisers was estimated at US$1.69 billion for 2017, with the total market for all stabilizers expected to reach US$5.5 billion by 2025.
+The market for antioxidant stabilisers alone was estimated at US$1.69 billion for 2017, with the total market for all polymer stabilizers expected to reach US$6.5 billion by 2033.
+In 2023, almost half of all polymer stabilizers sold worldwide were based on calcium, followed by lead (25.1 %), tin (15.4 %), liquid mixed metals (LMM) and other types.